 The sink is a treasure trove of fossils, helping researchers document Florida’s natural history.
 And, in a land of sandy pine forest, it was an amazing experience to suddenly find myself in the rainforest microhabitat that fills this landform.

 The park entrance is located just off Millhopper Road, and the visitor’s center is a great place to stop before heading out on your own.

 There’s a boardwalk that spans the hole’s perimeter, and ranger-led tours are available for inquisitive visitors every Saturday.

 Though cotton is still a big agricultural product in Florida, back in the 18th and 19th centuries, it was one of the state’s most significant economic drivers.

-Sadly, most of the labor back then was supplied by slaves.
-To get an interesting and poignant insight into the lives of the owners and slaves on a real cotton farm, there’s no better place to check out than the Haile Homestead on SW Archer Road in Gainesville.
+Sadly, most of the labor back then was supplied by enslaved people.
+To get an interesting and poignant insight into the lives of the owners and enslaved people on a real cotton farm, there’s no better place to check out than the Haile Homestead on SW Archer Road in Gainesville.